RyanJJunor/advent-of-code-2020/README.md

 <h1><b>Day 5.</b></h1>
 Nice and quick part two.
 I was quite happy with my solution where I was manually changing the upper and lower bounds of the region based the character encountered.<br>
 Then I came across the binary solution and my mind was blown.
 It's so nice and elegant.
-I had to add in to my code.
+I had to add in to my code.<br>

+<h1><b>Day 6.</b></h1>
+Nothing too special but still enjoyed it, savouring these more simple ones while I can.<br>